Zuehlke/SHMACK/README.md

 |--------|--------|
 | Issue  | = Can be a **"User Story"** (to be in sync with scrum and github terminology) or a **Bug**|

+# Important Limitations / Things to consider before going productive
+* As of 2015-10-28 the DCOS stack does **NOT work in AWS Region `eu-central-1` (Frankfurt)**.
+Recommended region to try is `us-west-1`.
+Take care of **regulatory issues** (physical location of data) when thinking about a real productive System.

 # FAQ